openl2m/openl2m/docs/roadmap.rst

 Here are some other features we are considering implementing (*in no particular order!*)

+* Single-Sign-On (SSO) via SAML, and possibly OAUTH for authorization (switch group membership) We plan to provide this via "overlaying" with Caddy.

 * change user model, from standard user mode with separate profile table, to a new user class that has it all :-)

 * support for Arista device via the eApi.

-* Single-Sign-On (SSO) via SAML, and possibly OAUTH for authorization (switch group membership) with as primary SSO compatibility target Shiboleth SAML SSO.
-We plan to use the Python Social Auth library.

 * IP v6 support, both for switch snmp access, and other informational tables.